 2. Job Stability

-You may not live in a mansion with an addiction studies degree, but you could make a decent living with job stability and opportunities for the certified counselor!
-According to the BLS, the salary will vary depending on your location and experience.
+You may not live in a mansion with an addiction studies degree, but you could make a decent living with job stability and opportunities for a certified counselor!
+According to the BLS, as of March 2021, the salary will vary depending on your location and experience.
 Your salary will also depend on your particular job and duties and if there’s an opportunity to advance.
 Because there is so much growth in the field, good counselors who want to work and are certified can find themselves gainfully employed for years to come.